-Dr. Robert Weiss believes that a change is coming about in the way we approach health and medicine, or rather a reconnection with knowledge that was shunned with the onset of big pharma.
+Dr. Ron Weiss believes that a change is coming about in the way we approach health and medicine, or rather a reconnection with knowledge that was shunned with the onset of big pharma.

 He sold his practice in New York and built the first farm-based medical practice on a 348-acre farm in Long Valley, New Jersey.
 It can be called a “farmacy,” a place that explores and utilizes plant-based “food as medicine.”